Hamcrest

 but was omitted from JUnit 5 in 2017.

-Hamcrest has been ported to C++, C#, Objective-C, Python, ActionScript 3, PHP, JavaScript, Erlang, R, Rust, and Swift.
+Hamcrest has been ported to C++, C#, Objective-C, Python, ActionScript 3, PHP, JavaScript, Erlang, R, Rust, Java, PHP, Go, Common Lisp and Swift.

 Rationale

 "First generation" unit test frameworks provide an 'assert' statement, allowing one to assert during a test that a particular condition must be true.
 If the condition is false, the test fails.
 For example: